osrf/ros2multirobotbook/src/ui.md

 export default App;
 ```

 Try clicking on the open and close buttons now, you should see the door state being updated, you can also see the door opening/closing in gazebo.
+Congratulations!
+You have just written a simple RoMi UI application!
+Obviously the design leaves much to be desired as we didn't do any CSS styling but that is outside the scope of this tutorial.

+Extending this to provide more features like lift control, fleet states etc follows the same principal.
+All the available topics and services exposed by RoMi are available in `RomiCore`, you can also find more detailed information by reading the rest of the manual.
+This also extends to writing UI applications for other platforms and frameworks, at the core you are really just publishing and subscribing to ROS2 messages so you can apply the same principals in other languages and frameworks.

 ## Conclusion